-Department of Homeland Security has postponed the enforcement date for REAL ID from October 1, 2020, to October 1, 2021, in response to COVID-19 and the national emergency declaration.
-PennDOT made the decision to pause REAL ID issuance in the Commonwealth out of an abundance of caution and in the interest of public health.
-PennDOT will resume the issuance of REAL ID late summer 2020.
+Department of Homeland Security has postponed the enforcement date for REAL ID from October 1, 2021, to May 7, 2025, in response to COVID-19 and the national emergency declaration.

-October 1, 2021, Pennsylvanians will need a REAL ID-compliant driver’s license, photo ID card, or another form of federally-acceptable identification (such as a valid passport or military ID) to board a domestic commercial flight or enter a federal building or military installation that requires ID.
+May 7, 2025, Pennsylvanians will need a REAL ID-compliant driver’s license/photo ID card, or another form of federally-acceptable identification (such as a valid passport or military ID) to board a domestic commercial flight or enter a federal building or military installation that requires ID.

 REAL IDs are now available to Pennsylvanians who want them.
 This guide will help you decide if you need a REAL ID, and provide information on what documents you will need and steps you can take to get an optional REAL ID.

 PennDOT does not have a process by which customers can pre-scan and upload REAL ID documents from home.
 In order to get a REAL ID, you must bring your documents to one of our Driver Licensing Centers for verification in person.
 For the safety of our customers’ identities, PennDOT will never ask for nor accept any identity documents over the internet for any reason.
 Any website claiming to provide this service is not affiliated with PennDOT.
 As such, customers should not submit any images of personal documents to such websites as they will not be transmitted to PennDOT and could be used for fraudulent purposes.
 Through our website, customers may apply for pre-verification if their documents are already on file with PennDOT, however, this process will not ask you to scan and upload documents.

 What is REAL ID?